Baseball and Recruiting

 At long last winter is over, spring is here, and it’s time to consider spending a warm afternoon or evening watching a baseball game.
-Two of my favorite pastimes are baseball and recruiting talent for our clients, so it’s only natural that I would see some similarities in the two.
+Two of my favorite pastimes are baseball and recruiting talent for our clients in the plastics industry, so it’s only natural that I would see some similarities in the two.

 A common question from our clients, after sending us a job description and discussing in detail what they are looking for, is ‘can you find these types of people’?
 The answer, of course, is yes.
 With the technology in 2017, it takes about 8 seconds to find you on the internet if you are not in a witness protection program.
 In baseball terms though, that’s just the equivalent of getting to first base, and our objective is to make it all the way home and score.

 After identifying potential candidates who MAY be interested in the opportunity, whether from our database of over 100,000 or from social media, our next objective is to prepare an attraction-based presentation to those candidates.
 This is based on our understanding of what makes your company, the specific opportunity, and the location appealing.
 We are telling them a story about the opportunity and emphasizing what is in it for them, not what the company is looking for.
 Remember, they probably have a job; we are trying to recruit them.
 When the story is compelling, and the candidate expresses some interest in knowing more, that is like our runner stealing second base – closer to our objective of making it to home plate.